 Each Directory entry includes the member's preferred method(s) of being contacted.
 If you have difficulty in getting in touch with any entrant, contact the SfEP office for help.

-The SfEP encourages companies and other organisations to add a link to the SfEP Directory of Editorial Services on their intranets, as long as we have agreed first.
+The SfEP encourages companies and other organisations to add a link to the SfEP Directory of Editorial Services on their websites, as long as we have agreed first.
 To make this as easy as possible, we've supplied code and our logo to download.
 See Linking to the SfEP Directory of Editorial Services.

 To reach all our members, or a specific subsection of them, you may also wish to take out a paid SfEPAnnounce advertisement.